How to Deploy Intelligent Reflecting Surfaces in Wireless Network: BS-side, User-side, or Both Sides?: Simulation Results

-Numerical results are provided in this section to demonstrate the effectiveness of the proposed hybrid IRS deployment.
-We consider a typical IRS-aided single-cell system under the general hybrid IRS deployment as shown in Fig.~\ref{system_hybridIRS}, where one BS-side IRS (denoted as IRS $1$) of $N_1$ reflecting elements and two user-side IRSs (denoted as IRS $2$ and $3$) of $N_2$ and $N_3$ reflecting elements, respectively, are deployed to assist in the uplink transmission from three single-antenna users to a $40$-antenna BS, { with the locations of all nodes specified in Fig.~\ref{system_hybridIRS}}.
-Note that the considered hybrid IRS deployment reduces to the user-side and BS-side deployment, respectively, when $N_1=0$ and $N_2=N_3=0$.
-As for IRS coverage, the BS-side IRS $1$ can serve the cell-edge users $1$ and $2$ in its serving half-space, while user $3$ is outside its serving coverage.
-On the other hand, user-side IRSs $2$ and $3$ can serve users $2$ and $3$, respectively, in their local coverage. {Moreover, we assume that the links between the BS/users and their nearby serving IRSs follow the LoS channel model with path-loss exponent of $2.2$; the links between the BS/users and their far-apart IRSs are modeled by the LoS-dominant Rician fading channel with Rician factor of $5$~dB and path-loss exponent of $2.5$; and the BS-user links follow the Rayleigh fading channel model with path-loss exponent of $3$.
-All the users are assumed to have equal transmit power of $5$~dBm and the noise power at the BS receiver is $-75$~dBm.}
+In this section, we present simulation results to demonstrate the effectiveness of the proposed hybrid IRS deployment. {We consider a typical IRS-aided single-cell system under the general hybrid IRS deployment as shown in Fig.~\ref{Simulation}.
+Specifically, three BS-side IRSs (labeled as IRSs 1, 2, and 3) and three user-side IRSs (labeled as IRSs 4, 5, and 6) are deployed to assist in the uplink transmissions from four single-antenna users to a 20-antenna BS, with their locations specified in Fig.~\ref{Simulation}.
+Moreover, the half-space reflection of each IRS is specified by the IRS pointing direction.
+For example, (BS-side) IRS 1 can serve the cell-edge users 2, 3, and 4 in its serving half-space, while user 1 is outside its serving space.
+In addition, we assume that the links between the BS/users and their nearby serving IRSs follow the LoS channel model with the path-loss exponent of $2.2$; the links between the BS/users and their far-apart IRSs are modeled by the LoS-dominant Rician fading channel with the Rician factor of $5$ dB and path-loss exponent of $2.5$; and the BS-user links follow the Rayleigh fading channel model with the path-loss exponent of $3$.
+The reference channel power gain at the distance of 1 meter (m) is $-30$~dB.
+All the users are assumed to have equal transmit power of $5$ dBm and the noise power at the BS receiver is $-65$ dBm.
+Moreover, the multi-antenna BS applies the maximal-ratio combining (MRC) receive beamforming to the received signal from each user.}

-Let $N=400$ denote the budget on the total number of reflecting elements for all IRSs, i.e., $N_1+N_2+N_3=400$.
-We consider the following elements allocation for the three IRS deployment strategies under the considered system setup: 1) $N_2=N_3=N/2=200$ for the user-side IRS deployment (only); 2) $N_1=400$ for the BS-side IRS deployment (only); and 3) $N_1=300$ and $N_2=N_3=50$ for the hybrid IRS deployment.
-Moreover, for the BS-side IRS, we apply the exhaustive search to find its optimal surface partition {{for maximizing the minimum achievable rate (min-rate) among all users}}.
-In addition, the multi-antenna BS applies the maximal-ratio combining (MRC) receive beamforming to the received signal from each user.